How to Annotate PDFs from AWS S3 with GroupDocs.Annotation .NET

 dotnet add package GroupDocs.Annotation --version 25.4.0

-- Temporary License: Request this from the GroupDocs website to unlock all features for testing purposes.
+2. Temporary License: Request from the GroupDocs website for extended testing

-Here’s how you can initialize GroupDocs.Annotation in your project:
+Here’s how you initialize GroupDocs.Annotation for cloud document processing:

 using GroupDocs.Annotation;

-// Initialize the annotator with a file stream or path
+// Initialize the annotator with a file stream from S3

-We’ll break down the implementation into two main features: downloading from S3 and annotating documents.
+Let’s break down the implementation into two main components: downloading from S3 and annotating the retrieved documents.

 using Amazon.S3;